ccao-data/people/.github/ISSUE_TEMPLATE/onboard-internal.md

 Nearly all of the Data Department's work is tracked using GitHub.
 In order to participate in this issue and contribute to the Department, you will need a GitHub account.

 - [ ] Make sure you have a GitHub account.
 It's fine to use a personal account, though you are welcome to make a dedicated work account if you'd rather not use your personal account for work.
-If creating an account, interns can use a personal or university email address, while full-time staff can use a personal email address or your county email address.
+Interns can use a personal email address or a university email address to create an account, while full-time staff can use a personal email address or a county email address.
 - [ ] Log in to GitHub and comment on this issue ticket to let us know your username.
 - [ ] Ask a core team member to add you to the relevant [team](https://github.com/orgs/ccao-data/teams).
 - [ ] (Optional) Configure your GitHub notifications so that you receive emails when someone tags you in a discussion.
 Here are the steps to do that: